p0syd0n/dobbychat/README.md

 The notifications option is for alerting you when a message arrives to your current room, if the chat window is minimized.
 The options are "toast", "tone", "none".  "toast" will display a windows desktop notification, "tone" will play a tone.wav file, and "none" will disable all notifications.

+The ommition of a chat.config file will result in the following:

+Joining the lobby as a default (You cannot chat in the lobby, it is simply a list of current rooms).
+To rejoin the lobby, click the "rooms" option in the
+"File" menu.

+A name of ```anon-[random number (0-100)] ```

+A geometry of 500x500

+Tone notifications

 dependenices:
 ```
 pygame